 Note: Clients that are already assigned to a flight will not appear on the client list for a different flight.
 Remove it from the other flight before assigning it to a new flight.

-You can also configure the clients with a pre-defined set.
+You can also configure the clients with a pre-defined client set.
+A client set is a connection between clients and a specific simulator, station set, and station.
+It allows you to automatically configure all of the clients to be set to the correct station in one click.
 This is done simply by clicking the name of the set from the list above.
 This conveniently re-names the simulator to be the same name as the set itself.
+Learn about how to configure a set here.

 Once assigned to a station, the client will start up.
 You can click 'Go to Core' to access the core for this flight.